-Alt-rocker Kurt Cobain and his band Nirvana defined the 1990’s with their grunge sound.
-Despite indie roots, this Seattle band found surprising mainstream success with lead singer Cobain being heralded as a formative Gen X figure.
-Nirvana’s unusual sound, a high-low blend of punk, pop, and noise, led the band to the heights of fame.
+Last week marked the 27th anniversary of Kurt Cobain’s suicide.
+The alt-rocker and his band Nirvana defined the 1990’s with their burgeoning grunge style.
+And despite indie roots, this Seattle band found surprising mainstream success with lead singer Cobain being heralded as a formative Gen X figure.
+Nirvana’s unusual sound, a high-low blend of punk and pop and noise, led the band to the heights of fame.
 But for Cobain, the ride was short.
 He took his own life on April 5, 1994.
 He was just 27 years old.
 His dramatic suicide is often interpreted as the end of an era since the music of Nirvana had been so instrumental in the emergence of new subcultures.
 In addition to a country full of grieving fans, Cobain left behind his wife Courtney Love and their baby daughter Frances Bean Cobain.

 The Final Years of Kurt Cobain